bio-phys/BioEn/README.rst

 Overview of the BioEn software
 ------------------------------

-The BioEn software consists of two python packages:
+The BioEn software consists of two Python packages:

 * **BioEn/optimize** contains algorithms to solve the optimization problem underlying ensemble refinement by reweighting.
 * **BioEn/analyze** uses BioEn/optimize to integrage a wide range of experimental data and simulations)